joshjon/bliss-dircolors/README.md

 ### Zsh Additional Install Information

 If you are using Z shell (Zsh), you may also find that tab completion does not use dircolors when displaying directories.
-This can make some directories with permissions very difficult to read e.g. other-writable (o+w) directories as seen in the screen shot below.
+This can make some directories with permissions very difficult to read e.g. other-writable (o+w) directories as seen in the screenshot below.
 ![session](https://raw.githubusercontent.com/joshjon/bliss-docs/master/bliss-dircolors/images/zsh-issue.png)
 To enable Bliss dircolors for Zsh tab completion simply put the following line in your .zshrc file: